 Definition of scheme

 A KiwiSaver scheme is where your savings are invested.
 All KiwiSaver schemes are registered with the Companies Office, included in the Disclose Register and offered and managed by KiwiSaver scheme providers.

 You can choose from a wide range of schemes offered by a number of providers.

-You can change your KiwiSaver scheme at any time, but you can only belong to one KiwiSaver scheme at a time.
+You can change your KiwiSaver scheme provider at any time, but you can only belong to one KiwiSaver scheme at a time.

 You can choose from a wide range of schemes offered by a variety of organisations - from the big name banks, insurance companies and investment managers, through to specialist or boutique managers.
-Once you've joined KiwiSaver, your primary relationship will be with your KiwiSaver provider.
+Once you've joined KiwiSaver, your primary relationship will be with your KiwiSaver scheme provider.
 Here is a list of KiwiSaver scheme providers.

 KiwiSaver is not guaranteed by the Government.
 This means you make your investment choices in a KiwiSaver scheme at your own risk.